Vehlmyn: A Language Without Breath

 between human and planet

-between memory and present
+between memory and the present

 Vehlmyn in The Language of Alden Mire